fmt +linux +x86_64

 A format string consists of a string of literal characters, to be printed verbatim, and format sequences, which describe how to format arguments from a set of variadic parameters for printing.

-There are two ways to specify how an argument shall be formatted: inline format modifiers, and parametric format modifiers.
+There are two ways to specify how an argument will be formatted: inline format modifiers, and parametric format modifiers.

 Inline format modifiers are a series of characters within a format sequence.
-You may use a colon to add format modifiers; for example, "{:x}" will format an argument in hexadecimal, and "{3:-10}" will left-align the 4rd argument (zero indexed) to at least 10 characters.
+You can use a colon to add format modifiers; for example, "{:x}" will format an argument in hexadecimal, and "{3:-10}" will left-align the 4th argument (zero indexed) to at least 10 characters.

 Some inline modifier examples: